WRAP Cymru's story

 It’s these complexities which means the cups can only be recycled at a very limited number of specialist recycling plants in Europe.

-WRAP Cymru has brought together Nextek, sustainability specialists who have focused on paper plastic composites, and the UK’s leading composite decking manufacturer, Ecodek, to find a way to clean and shred used coffee cups to produce strong polymer composites.
+The Waste and Resources Action Programme (WRAP) Cymru has brought together Nextek, sustainability specialists who have focused on paper plastic composites, and the UK’s leading composite decking manufacturer, Ecodek, to find a way to clean and shred used coffee cups to produce strong polymer composites.

 This collaborative project – one in a series of recycled content trials funded by the Welsh Government and led by WRAP Cymru – shows how such composites can be turned into a totally waterproof building material, which can use up to 200 cups per square metre.